drawbars37/BAWicons/README.md

 icon: baw:sports-car
 ```

-* NOTE: This library is not searchable.
-Typing the partial name of an icon will not
+* NOTE: This version of the library is searchable.
+Typing the word "baw" in the search
-  create a suggestion list; nor is the library name (baw/BAW) searchable.
-Icons will
+  box will show the library, and adding a colon and a partial name of an icon will
-  only appear if the full prefix and name is typed into the Icon field.
-If two icons
+  create a suggestion list.
+Thanks to HulkHaugen for showing how to set this up in
-  share a partial name (ex: sp-auto and sp-auto-variant) then the shorter-named icon
+  the latest version of the BHA Icons release; and to Scott Davis for pointing out that
-  will appear first.
+  the feature works in other libraries.

 ________